biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

         SN	0	number of others:	8
         SN	0	number of multiallelic sites:	6
         SN	0	number of multiallelic SNP sites:	2

+* How many variants remain after the filtering process?

+We need to use the `stats` command with the `PASS` label this time to generate a new report with the variants that have not been filtered:

+        m_jan2020@mjan2020VirtualBox:~$ bcftools stats -f PASS SAMEA2569438.chr10.filt.vcf.gz |grep ^SN

+You get:

+        SN	0	number of samples:	1
+        SN	0	number of records:	30479
+        SN	0	number of no-ALTs:	0
+        SN	0	number of SNPs:	25442
+        SN	0	number of MNPs:	2392
+        SN	0	number of indels:	2390
+        SN	0	number of others:	333
+        SN	0	number of multiallelic sites:	91
+        SN	0	number of multiallelic SNP sites:	4

 #### **Exploring the identified variants using IGV**